-Credits: 20 Session: 2022/23 January-June Pre-requis site Modules: Co-requisi ite Modules: Lecturer(s s): Dr LA Huxtable-Thomas, Mr DR Bolton, Prof PD Hannon Format: 10x 2 hour workshops 10x 1 hour directed independent project based learning 10x 1 hour online learning Contact Hours will be delivered through a blend of live activities online and on-campus, and may include, for example, lectures, seminars, practical sessions and Academic Mentoring sessions.
-All Programmes will employ a blended approach to delivery using the Canvas Digital Learning Platform for live and self-directed online activity, with live and self-directed on-campus activities each week.
-Students may also have the opportunity to engage with online versions of sessions delivered on-campus This module is delivered through directed and self-directed experiential learning, interactive workshops and reflective learning practice.
+Credits: 2 Credits: 20 Session: 2022/23 January-June Pre-requis site Modules: Co-requisi ite Modules: Lecturer(s s): Dr LA Huxtable-Thomas, Mr DR Bolton, Prof PD Hannon Format: 10x 2 hour workshops 10x 1 hour directed independent project based learning 10x 1 hour online learning Contact Hours will be delivered through a blend of live activities online and on-campus, and may include, for example, lectures, seminars, practical sessions and Academic Mentoring sessions.
+All Programmes will employ a blended approach to delivery using the Canvas Digital Learning or live and self-directed online activity, with live and self-directed on-campus activities each week.
+Students may also have the opportunity to engage with online versions of sessions delivered on-campus This module is delivered through directed and self-directed experiential learning, interactive workshops and reflective ~ . learning practice.
 The module starts with an intensive 6 hour session during employability week during which the principles, skills and self awareness needed to pursue entrepreneurial practice are explored and developed.
-The module is delivered on campus and formative feedback is provided through classroom clicker tests and feedback on 1 1 0 the creation and presentation of mindmaps.
-The final assessment takes the form of an amended mindmap plus a reflective journal completed via an online blog platform. nenective j
+The · · delivered on campus and formative feedback is provided through classroom clicker tests and feedback on n and presentation of mindmaps.
+The final assessment takes the form of an amended mindmap plus a ournal completed via an online blog platform. nenective j